-The Evolution of Butterflies – The story of butterfly evolution is incomplete; butterflies are inherently so delicate that their remains are very rarely preserved there’re therefore several gaps in our knowledge.
+The Evolution of Butterflies – The story of butterfly evolution is incomplete; butterflies are inherently so delicate that their remains are very rarely preserved there are therefore several gaps in our knowledge.
 Insects first made an appearance about 400 million years ago, having evolved from the same ancestral line as the spiders and centipedes.

 This was back in the Devonian period, in the Paleozoic era.
 Winged insects made an appearance soon after; somewhere around 50 million years later; during the Carboniferous period.
-Moths evolved before butterflies, but it is actually very difficult to say when.
+Moths evolved before butterflies, but it is very difficult to say when.

 This is because they developed out of caddis-flies (Order Trichoptera), and there’s no single stage where they stopped being cadis-flies and started being moths.
 Butterflies evolved about 40 million years later; during the Cretaceous period.